isomerpages/moe-plmgss/_instructional-programmes/IP Overview/ACE (Math & Science).md

 permalink: /instructional-programmes/ip-overview/ace-math-n-science/
 description: ""
 third_nav_title: IP Overview
+variant: markdown
 ---
 ### Rationale of the Programme

-The Accelerated and Enhanced learning programme, ACE (Maths & Science) is a 2 -year programme that provides students, who have an aptitude in Mathematics & Science, with learning experiences that extend and deepen their interest and passion in the subjects.
+The Accelerated and Enhanced learning programme, ACE (Maths &amp; Science) is a 2 -year programme that provides students, who have an aptitude in Mathematics &amp; Science, with learning experiences that extend and deepen their interest and passion in the subjects.
 The ACE programme aims to engage learners through acquiring knowledge and skills beyond the MOE curriculum.
 Students are engaged in collaborative research projects with external educational institutions.
-They also participate in overseas twinning programmes and learning journeys.
+They also participate in overseas twinning programmes and learning journeys.&nbsp;

 ### Objectives of the Programme

-* Equip – To help students acquire Mathematical and Scientific knowledge, skills and attitudes through an extended curriculum
+* Equip – To help students acquire Mathematical and Scientific knowledge, skills and attitudes through an extended curriculum&nbsp;

-* Explore & Expose – To nurture students’ passion and interest by providing them opportunities to pursue their area of interest through independent and self-directed learning
+* Explore &amp; Expose – To nurture students’ passion and interest by providing them opportunities to pursue their area of interest through independent and self-directed learning

-* Excite – To enthuse students and nurture their interest in Mathematics & Science so that they will consider pursuing careers related to Science, Technology, Engineering and Mathematics (STEM)
+* Excite – To enthuse students and nurture their interest in Mathematics &amp; Science so that they will consider pursuing careers related to Science, Technology, Engineering and Mathematics (STEM)

 ### Structure of the Programme

-All ACE (Maths & Science) sessions will be held weekly on Wed, 2.35 – 4.55 p.m.
+All ACE (Maths &amp; Science) sessions will be held weekly on Wed, 2.35 – 4.55 p.m.

 Students may need to go out of school in some sessions.